megazina/splunk-spl-queries/README.md

-# splunk-spl-queries
+# Useful SPL queries and Dashboards
-Useful Dashboards / Queries for Splunk Enterprise/Cloud
+Tested on Splunk Enterprise 9.0